ikirihaki/mods/[CP] Canon Friendly Dialogue Expansion/readme.txt

 [Stable updates]
+VERSION 3.0.9 DEFAULT.JSON CHANGES
+none! this was just a minor bug fix that couldnt wait for separate publishing.

+VERSION 3.0.8 DEFAULT.JSON CHANGES
+//Minor changes to the config section: misc section removed, new config option added.

+  "config.section.Festivals.name": "Festival Settings",
+  "config.section.Festivals.description": "Choose between adding to vanilla festival dialogue or replacing it entirely.
+CHOOSE 1 OR THE OTHER.", "config.CFE_Festivals_Add.name": "Add to Dialogue", "config.CFE_Festivals_Add.description": "adds new dialogue to year 3 and 4, and randomizes dialogue from year 5 onward", "config.CFE_Festivals_Replace.name": "Replace Dialogue", "config.CFE_Festivals_Replace.description": "Replaces vanilla dialogue from year 1 onward.",

 VERSION 3.0.7 DEFAULT.JSON CHANGES
 none :) this update fixes some minor coding bugs.
 The 3.0.6 log has been updated to include the lines added for clint.